There’s More Than One Way Home

 At the head of the group Kristin Scarborough shrieked, “Hurry!
 We’re behind schedule already!
 Go straight to the picnic tables!”

 Poor Ms. Scarborough.
 She could have had a fulfilling career in the 17th Century.
 “Wanted: woman to accuse neighbors of witchcraft.
 Inquire Salem.
-Massachusetts drivers license not requ’d.”
+Massachusetts driver’s license not requ’d.”
 Instead she was trapped in the body of a fourth grade teacher.

 Jack often repeated the last word or phrase of his sentence in a squeaky, sing-songey version of his usual speech.
 He also liked to locate the bathroom in any new location we visited.
+He’d just used the head on the ferry so I was pretty sure this was part of his routine.

-“Just wait ‘til we get settled.”
 I pulled him gently along with the other children.

 Our troupe inevitably mingled with the two public school classes that had arrived with us on the ferry.
-Jack’s class numbered on fifteen while the other teachers were each responsible for thirty students.
+Jack’s class numbered fifteen while the other teachers were each responsible for thirty students.
 It was like navigating Macy’s the day after Thanksgiving.

 “Stay together!”
 Ms. Scarborough walked backwards so that she could face us, motioning with both hands to follow.
 “Anna!” she addressed me.
 “Can you please divide the kids into groups?
 Or do you have your hands full with Jack?”